 NOTE: Dr. Turner does not plan to accept new graduate students for the 2015-16 academic year.
 We have a large group, and positions under current funding are full.
 An announcement will be posted here if any openings become available.
 Thank you for your interest.

-New editions of Landscape Ecology in Theory and Practice (Turner and Gardner) and Learning Landscape Ecology (Gergel and Turner) are in preparation!
+The 2nd edition of Landscape Ecology in Theory and Practice (Turner and Gardner) is now in press!
+Stay tuned for publication date.